Your employment contracts are legally binding agreements between you (the employer) and your staff member (the employee).

 There are also implied terms of mutual trust and confidence.
 Meaning, both parties can't act in a way that could 'destroy or seriously damage' the relationship of mutual trust and confidence they have in each other.

 A breach of this contract may lead to you dismissing the staff member.
-Employer breaches, on the other hand, might mean the employee resigning and claiming constructive dismissal.(If they have over two years’ service, Labour have said that they intend to make it a day one right for all workers to have protection from unfair dismissal)
+Employer breaches, on the other hand, might mean the employee resigning and claiming constructive dismissal.
+(If they have over two years’ service, the government have committed to make it a day one right for all workers to have protection from unfair dismissal).

 Again, this type of breach of contract claim would land you in an employment tribunal or civil court.

-On your part, the implied agreement is you’ll provide a safe and secure working environment for your staff.
+On your part, the implied agreement is that you’ll provide a safe and secure working environment for your staff.
 For example, a failure to prevent an employee from being bullied at work could be seen as a breach of the implied duty of mutual trust and confidence.

-If you're looking for legal representation for a breach of employment contract claim or constructive dismissal situation then why not consider our total employment law support?
+If you're looking for legal representation for a breach of employment contract claim or constructive dismissal situation, then why not consider our total employment law support?

 What happens if employees breach employment contracts?

 An employment contract, whether verbal or written, lays out the legally enforceable terms and conditions of your working relationship.
 This is for both express and implied terms.
-If your employee breaks one or more of those terms then this can be considered a breach of contract.
+If your employee breaks one or more of those terms, then this can be considered a breach of contract.

 There is a legal system in place to pursue claims against your employee for breach of contract.
 This can be done via the civil courts.